Relintai/pandemonium_engine_docs/03_usage/20_export/16_one_click_deploy.md

 export, install and run the project (in debug mode) on the device.
 This feature is called *one-click deploy*.

-Note:

-   One-click deploy is only available once you've added an export template marked as **Runnable** in the Export dialog.
+Note: One-click deploy is only available once you've added an export template marked as **Runnable** in the Export dialog.
 You can mark several export presets as runnable, but only one preset per platform may be marked as runnable.
 If you mark a second preset in a given platform as runnable, the other preset will no longer be marked as runnable.

 ## Supported platforms

 - **Android:** Exports the project with debugging enabled and runs it on the connected device.

-   - Make sure to follow the steps described in `doc_exporting_for_android`.
+   - Make sure to follow the steps described in [here](12_exporting_for_android.md).
      Otherwise, the one-click deploy button won't appear.

    - If you have more than one device connected, Pandemonium will ask you which device